 And the male goat is the kingdom of Greece.
 The large horn that is between its eyes is the first king.
 (NKJV)

-Adventists agree will all scholars that the horn growing on the head of the Goat represents Alexandar the Great.
-When that one large horn is later replaced by four smaller horns, Adventists likewise teach the Greek Macedonian empire was ruled by Alexander's four generals.
-It is entirely inconsistent for Adventists to interpret the horns on the head of the fourth beast of Daniel 7 as nations that conquered that beast while at the same time teaching that the horns of Daniel 8 are kings of that nation!
+SDA scholars agree will all scholars that the horn growing on the head of the Goat in Daniel 8 represents Alexandar the Great.
+When that one large horn is later replaced by four smaller horns, SDAs likewise teach the Greek Macedonian empire was later ruled by Alexander's four generals.
+It is inconsistent for SDAs to interpret the horns on the head of the fourth beast of Daniel 7 as nations that conquered that beast while at the same time teaching that the horns of Daniel 8 are kings that arose from within that nation!
 The Bible imagery throughout the book of Daniel (and also in the book of Revelation) consistently signifies that horns growing on the head of a beast represent the kings or leaders of that empire.
 To teach that those horns are actually outside powers that invade and conquer the beast is totally inconsistent with the imagery and Biblical usage of the horn symbol.

 Another symbol ignored by Seventh-day Adventists is the two iron legs of the image of Daniel 2.
-The Roman Empire clearly split into two parts: The Western Roman empire, head-quartered in Rome, and the Eastern Roman (Byzantine) empire, ruled from Constantinople.
-The barbarian tribes attacked and conquered the Western Roman empire.
-The Eastern Roman empire continued on for nearly 1,000 years after the fall of the Western empire.
-If the toes were indeed the conquering party, then which 5 tribes (toes) conquered the Eastern empire?
-The truth is, the Eastern empire was not defeated by any of the barbarian tribes.
+The Roman Empire clearly split into two parts: The Western Roman Empire, head-quartered in Rome, and the Eastern Roman (Byzantine) Empire, ruled from Constantinople.
+The barbarian tribes attacked and conquered the Western Roman Empire.
+The Eastern Roman Empire continued on for nearly 1,000 years after the fall of the Western Empire.
+If the toes were indeed the conquering party, then which 5 tribes (toes) conquered the Eastern Empire?
+The truth is, the Eastern Empire was not defeated by any of the barbarian tribes.
 It was defeated by the Ottoman Turks in 1453.
-This refutes the SDA theory of the ten toes being synomomous with ten tribes that conqured the empire.
+This refutes the SDA theory of the ten toes being synomomous with ten tribes that conqured the Roman Empire.

 A final problem with the SDA interpretation is that many barbarian tribes attacked Rome.
 Wikipedia lists every barbarian battle with the Roman Empire and all of the tribes that participated.
 Here is a summary of the tribes that were in conflict with the Roman empire: